tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 - Applications of functions to elements of containers to transform to a new container (e.g. map, filter, reduce etc. over arrays).
 - Use of function composition and higher-order functions to define complex transformations from simple, reusable function elements.

-We will explore FRP through an implementation of the [Observable](#observable-streams) data structure in [the Reactive Extensions for Javascript (rx.js) library](https://www.learnrxjs.io/).
+We will explore FRP through an implementation of the [Observable](#observable-streams) data structure in [the Reactive Extensions for JavaScript (rx.js) library](https://www.learnrxjs.io/).
 We will then see it applied in application to a straight-forward [browser-based user interface problem](#a-user-interface-example).

 ## Observable Streams